Strider Enclaves

 3 Patience.
 Every rudder leaves a wake, and every word leaves an echo.
 Better to let the roof fall on your head than to open a door you do not understand.

 4 The Long Walk.
-When the entrance to an enclave is destroyed, the entire community must brave the icy otherworld and seek refuge with another enclave.
+When the entrance to an enclave is destroyed, the entire community must brave the icy emptiness of the Moon to seek refuge with another enclave.
 Often, only a few survive the journey.
-Many enclaves have members who remember life in a different enclave, on a different island, with different obligations.
+Many enclaves have members who remember life in a different enclave, connected to a different island, with different obligations.

 5 Greywhiskers.
 A keeper of records and chronicles.
 The only deity venerated in strider enclaves, with a saucer of milk below his shrine at moonrise.
 Most enclaves are absolutely infested with cats.